pathway27/GTH-Barcelona-Tramoji/README.md

 Python for data collection

-Dialogflow as a natural language processor for the development of conversation interfaces
+Dialogflow as a natural language processor

 Kommunicate as the chatbot UI